rohbotics/pifi/README.md

 The command line tool is `pifi`:
 ```
 Usage:
   pifi status                   Shows if the device is in AP mode or connected to a network
   pifi add <ssid> <password>    Adds a connection to scan/connect to on bootup (needs sudo)
-  pifi remove <ssid>          Remove this network (will interfere with ssh)
+  pifi remove <ssid>            Remove this network (may interfere with ssh)
   pifi list seen                Lists the SSIDs that see seen during bootup
   pifi list pending             Lists the SSIDs that still need to configured in NetworkManager
   pifi set-hostname <hostname>  Set the hostname of the system, also deletes existing AP mode configurations
   pifi --version                Prints the version of pifi on your system

 Options:
-  -h --help    Show a help message
+  -h --help    Show this help message and exit
-  --version    Show pifi version
+  --version    Show pifi version and exit
 ```

 Pifi runs a script at boot up that does the following by default: